AnimosWorkshop/Sor-Vault/Temuþen/Dictionary.md

 * fivū - to imagine / to wonder
 * forū - to heat
 * foxū - to start / to begin
-* frodū - to dismantly
+* frodū - to dismantle
 * frodrū - to disperse
 * fuklū - to search
 * gargū - to swim